bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 ### 2 Cost Traits

 #### Folding
 This weapon counts as two separate sizes.
 When stored, it is considered the smaller size.
 As an action, you may change which size it counts as, or at the end of any attack action you can change the size.
-Aside from folding the weapon can count as having separate traits in each form.
+Aside from folding the weapon can count as having a single separate [1 Cost Traits](#1%20Cost%20Traits) in each form.

 #### Overweight
 This weapon has (-1) to [Actions](Terminology#Action) made with it and +3 [Damage Bonus](Weapons#Damage%20Bonus).

 #### Penetrating
-This weapon ignores resistances of armour.
+This weapon ignores [Resistance](Armour#Weakness%20and%20Resistance) of armour.

 #### Perfect
 This weapon receives a (+1) to [Actions](Terminology#Action) made with it, and a +1 to [Damage Bonus](Weapons#Damage%20Bonus).